solvip/frequency/README.md

 frequency
 =========

-A library for frequency analysis of UTF-8 encoded text.
+A library for frequency analysis of ASCII text.

 You feed the analyzer a corpus of text, be it English, source code, etc.
 You can then score strings or byte arrays of content on a scale 0 - 1, depending on